 -

-Indexing of links available on the page (a-tags)
+Follow links on the page (

 -